Cluster Munition Ban Policy

 The Republic of Mauritius acceded to the Convention on Cluster Munitions on 1 October 2015, and the convention entered into force for the country on 1 April 2016.

 Mauritius’ implementing legislation for the convention also covers its implementation of the 1997 Mine Ban Treaty.
 The Anti-Personnel Mines and Cluster Munitions (Prohibition) Act 2016 prohibits cluster munitions and includes penal sanctions of up to 15-years’ imprisonment.

 Mauritius submitted its initial Article 7 transparency report for the Convention on Cluster Munitions on 30 April 2017.
-As of 25 June 2018, it has not provided the annual updated report, due by 30 April 2018.
+It provided an updated report on 30 April 2019, indicating no changes from its initial report.

 Mauritius participated in one meeting of the Oslo Process that created the Convention on Cluster Munitions, a regional conference held in Kampala, Uganda in September 2008.